sagar-katoch/css-major-project/README.md

 # 🎵 Spotify Clone - Responsive Music Player

-A fully responsive Spotify-inspired music player built with HTML, CSS, and JavaScript.
+A fully responsive Spotify-inspired music player built with HTML and CSS.
 This project recreates the modern Spotify interface with a focus on responsive design and user experience.

 ![alt text](image.png)